-- (1) Judgment of 19 December 2013 in Telefónica v Commission (C-274/12 P, ECR, EU:C:2013:852, paragraph 27 et seq.). - (2) Council Regulation (EC) No 881/2002 of 27 May 2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban, and repealing Council Regulation (EC) No 467/2001 prohibiting the export of certain goods and services to Afghanistan, strengthening the flight ban and extending the freeze of funds and other financial resources in respect of the Taliban of Afghanistan (OJ 2002 L 139, p.
+Judgment of 19 December 2013 in Telefónica v Commission (C-274/12 P, ECR, EU:C:2013:852, paragraph 27 et seq.).

+Council Regulation (EC) No 881/2002 of 27 May 2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban, and repealing Council Regulation (EC) No 467/2001 prohibiting the export of certain goods and services to Afghanistan, strengthening the flight ban and extending the freeze of funds and other financial resources in respect of the Taliban of Afghanistan (OJ 2002 L 139, p.
 9).

-The Court held, first of all, that an applicant is not permitted to circumvent the expiry of the period for bringing an action under Article 263 TFEU for annulment of an act of an institution by using 'the procedural artifice of an action for failure to act under Article 265 TFEU concerning the refusal of that institution to annul or revoke that act.
-According to the Court, attention also had to be paid, however, to the particular temporal characteristics of the measure at issue in the case in point, as the validity of a fund-freezing measure adopted pursuant to Regulation No 881/2002 always depends on whether the factual and legal circumstances which led to its adoption continue to apply and on the need to persist with it in order to achieve its aims.
-It follows that, unlike a measure intended to produce permanent legal effects, it must be possible to request the review of such a measure at any time in order to establish whether its retention is justified and, in the event of the Commission's refusal to accede to such a request, to challenge that refusal by means of an action for failure to act.
-In that regard, the Court observed that, in the case in point, there were two new factual developments, namely, firstly, the judgment of the Court of Justice in Kadi and Al Barakaat International Foundation v Council and Commission (3) and, secondly, the fact that the Government of the United Kingdom of Great Britain and Northern Ireland had concluded that the applicant no longer satisfied the criteria for inclusion on that list and had stated that it intended to have his name removed from it.
+International Foundation v Council and Commission 3 and, second, the fact that the Government of the United Kingdom of Great Britain and Northern Ireland had concluded that the applicant no longer satisfied the criteria for inclusion on that list and had stated that it intended to have his name removed from it.
 In that context, the Court considered that account had to be taken not only of the judgment in Kadi I (EU:C:2008:461) but also, and above all, of the change of attitude and approach on the part of the Commission to which that judgment had inevitably given rise, which itself amounted to a substantial new factor.
 Immediately after delivery of that judgment, the Commission had radically changed its approach and undertaken to review, if not on its own initiative, then at least at the express request of the persons concerned, all the other cases involving the freezing of funds pursuant to Regulation No 881/2002.

-Even if the Commission took the view that the imposition on the applicant of the restrictive measures laid down by Regulation No 881/2002 was and remained justified in substance, it was in any case bound, as soon as possible, to remedy the manifest infringement of the applicable principles which occurred when the applicant was placed on that list, after having found that the infringement was identical, in essence, to the infringement of those same principles determined by the Court of Justice in the judgment in Kadi I (EU:C:2008:461) and the judgment in Commission and Others v Kadi (4) and by the General Court in the judgments in Kadi v Council and Commission and Kadi v Commission (5).
+Even if the Commission took the view that the imposition on the applicant of the restrictive measures laid down by Regulation No 881/2002 was and remained justified in substance, it was in any case bound as soon as possible to remedy the manifest infringement of the applicable principles which occurred when the applicant was placed on that list, after having found that the infringement was identical, in essence, to the infringement of those same principles determined by the Court of Justice in the judgment in Kadi I (EU:C:2008:461) and the judgment in Commission and Others v Kadi and by the General Court in the judgments in Kadi v Council and Commission and Kadi v Commission.
 Thus, according to the Court, it had to be held that the Commission had been in the position of having failed to act, a situation which was continuing at the time when the oral procedure was closed, since the irregularities found had still not been adequately remedied.